Optical Power Meters

 Optical power meters are mostly used for temporary purposes, e.g. when testing laboratory setups or doing maintenance operations.
 For permanent monitoring of powers, mostly in the context of optical fiber communications, one often uses optical power monitors, which can be integrated into systems.
 Such power monitors are also available in fiber-coupled form, where the light from the source under test is supplied via a fiber cable and a fiber-optic connector.
 There are also devices which can be set to register only light with certain wavelengths, e.g. for measuring powers of specific WDM transmission channels.

 The RP Photonics Buyer's Guide contains 61 suppliers for optical power meters.
+Among them:

 See also: optical energy meters, laser beam characterization, optical power monitors, thermal detectors, photodetectors, photodiodes, optical power